Findymail/n8n-nodes-findymail/README.md

 For issues related to this n8n node, please create an issue in this repository.

-For FindyMail API issues or questions about credits and billing, please contact FindyMail support through their platform.
+For Findymail API issues or questions about credits and billing, please contact Findymail support through their platform.

 ## License